RSCJacksonLab/landscapy-ml/docs/configuration.md

 Hydra drives training and testing.
 The structured config schema is defined in `config.JobConfig` and registered with Hydra in `hydra_runner.py`.

 ## Default config
-The baseline config lives at `conf/config.yaml`.
+The baseline config ships inside the package at `landscapyml/conf/config.yaml` (also available at the repo root `conf/config.yaml`).
 Key fields:
 - `model`: Registry key for the model factory (see `trainer.py`).
 Default `sequence_gp_classifier`.
 - `data`: Registry key for the data builder.
 Default `raw_sequences` (embeds raw sequences before training).
 - `model_kwargs`: Passed to the selected model factory (e.g., `num_classes`, `num_inducing`).